Using Vacuum Bags For Packing Your Clothes For Travel

 Another Option for Compressing Clothes for Travel

-Vacuum bags for packing your clothes for travel do have their place though.
-If you need a lot of clothes in a small space and need them to stay safe, they would definitely be my go-to choice.
+But vacuum bags for packing your clothes for travel definitely have their place.
+If you need a lot of clothes in a small carry-on space and want them to stay safe from moisture and bugs, they’re absolutely my go-to choice.
+And with the new USB pump options, they’re way less of a pain than they used to be.